YaleOpenLab/openxdocs/openx/about.md

 Openx right now connects to the Stellar Development Foundation's Horizon nodes by default, although a platform can choose to run its own node and connect to it.
 This however, would not provide much additional censorship resistance since the [quorum that Stellar depends on consensus mostly rely on the Stellar Foundation's nodes.](https://godoc.org/github.com/stellar/go/clients/horizon)

 Stellar has a set of advantages and disadvantages associated with it, and we decided to experiment to evaluate the positives and negatives of using it for openx/solar.

-#### Advantages:

-* **The Stellar SDK** is easy to use, moderately documented, making it easy to use it to interact with the blockchain.
-The current backend makes extensive use of the API in order to perform operations on transactions, accounts and similar.
-The Stellar Go SDK is also under active maintenance and it makes it easy to write security critical applications.
-* **Horizon API**
-* Having **easy P2P assets** allows the exploration of more functionality at little added cost.
-* **Easy primitive modelling**: Stellar makes it easy to construct primitives like escrow accounts, multisig, variable signer weight and more.
-This allows us to write bug free constructs without worrying about the security of the underlying contracts.

-**Disadvantages**

-* **Small developer and user ecosystem**: The Stellar ecosystem kickstarted in 2014 has a limited developer / partner ecosystem.
-As a result, finding partners who have similar goals as the platform \(eg. for providing onboarding services\) is difficult
-* **The lack of onboarding infrastructure**: Stellar's on and off ramp presence is restricted to two startups, [_AnchorUSD_](https://www.anchorusd.com) and [_StrongholdUSD_](https://stronghold.co).
-AnchorUSD is a startup out of YCombinator supported by grants from the Stellar foundation and Stronghold is a company funded by IBM.
-StrongholdUSD charges $10000/mo and AnchorUSD does not charge anything for using their services currently.
-AnchorUSD's APIs and infrastructure are limited, making UI and UX integrations with the frontend difficult.
-Alternatives to the above companies do not seem to exist nor do they seem to be in the works to gravitate towards.
-* **Lack of liquidity and absence of major infrastructure**: AnchorUSD is not listed on exchanges and liquidity for the USD/XLM pair on the Stellar DEX is low.
-The overall lack of infrastructure for buying XLM is a broader concern since only BTC/ETH/XRP seem to have readily usable onramps.
-* **Lack of developer support infrastructure**: When developing a platform, it is critical to be able to connect with other people working on similar platforms.
-* **Limited functionality**: Stellar has a limited set of functions, even smaller than Bitcoin.
-This makes designing complex primitives difficult.
-* **Security issues**: The Stellar blockchain halted for about 4 hours in May 2019 and was attributed to a crash in the SDF's nodes.
-Given a majority of the network uses default quorums which trust SDF nodes, this presents a problem for censorship resistance.

 ### Users